dart-lang/language/working/0110-incremental-sound-nnbd/feature-specification.md

 ## Syntax

-The grammar of types is extended to allow any type to be suffixed with a `?` (e.g. `int ?`) indicating the nullable version of that type.
+The grammar of types is extended to allow any type to be suffixed with a `?` (e.g. `int?`) indicating the nullable version of that type.

 A new primitive type `Never`.
-This type is denoted by the built-in type declaration `Never`, with the same syntactic and scoping treatment as with other built-in types such as `dynamic`.
+This type is denoted by the built-in type declaration `Never`, with the same syntactic and scoping treatment as with other built-in types such as `Null`.

 The grammer of expressions is extended to allow any expression to be suffixed with a `!`.

-The grammer of static and instance fields and static and local variables is extended to allow any declaration to include the modifer `lazy`.
+The grammer of instance fields and local variables is extended to allow any declaration to include the modifer `lazy`.

 The grammar of function types is extended to allow an additional group of named parameters prefaced with the word `required` (e.g. `int Function(int, {int?